Includes: Roundtrip Airfare, Hotel, Tours, Transfers and More!

 Note: if you wish to spend more time in Paris, ask your Personal Vacation Manager about the optional hotel extension – which will add one or two nights to your Paris hotel stay.
 This will prevent you from missing any activities due to flight delays and allow you time to adjust to the new time zone.
-See the “Special Offers” tab for details and pricing.
+See the “Extensions” tab for details and pricing.

 Day 2 – Paris to Normandy